Financial Ratios and value Investing

 Another earnings measure of the ongoing performance of a company is the earnings stability.
 This measures how consistently the company grows its earnings over time.

-If the increase in earnings growth is 'stable', then I can be more confident about any forecasts of the company's future earnings.
+If the increase in EPS growth is 'stable' (that is, the EPS is increasing at a constant rate), then I can be more confident about any forecasts of the company's future earnings.

 Measures of Financial Health